ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 ## Procedure to view Virtual Data Center instance details
 {: #shared_managing-procedure-view-vdc-details}

-The instance details include property details, recommended services that are enabled or available for the instance, operating system details, and the total reserved vCPU and RAM.
+The instance details include property details, recommended services that are enabled or available for the instance, operating system details, and the total reserved virtual CPU (vCPU) and RAM.

 To view the details of an instance: